top of page

 How Does an NFT Work?

-Just as with decentralized open-source digital cryptocurrencies such as Bitcoin and Ether, principally operating without a central bank or singular administrative control, an NFT uses that same distributed public ledger - transaction record technology known as Blockchain; to ensure, record and document transaction history, and hence secure its digital existence.
+Just as with decentralised open-source digital cryptocurrencies such as Bitcoin and Ether, principally operating without a central bank or singular administrative control, an NFT uses that same distributed public ledger, or transaction record technology known as Blockchain.
+This records and documents transaction history, and hence ensures an NFT's continued digital existence is secure.
 By the way:

 “In 2020, the total NFT sales value was $250 million, while the first quarter of 2021 has a total sales value of $2 billion.”

-Thus, creating an NFT can include the ‘minting’ of artworks with non-fungible tokens using the cryptocurrency purposed technology Blockchain; in which an extensive network of interlinked computers is able to authenticate and document transactions of digital artworks, allowing them to become investible digital assets whose certified ownership is bound to their NFT in its creation or purchase.
+Thus, creating an NFT can include the ‘minting’ of a digital artwork with a non-fungible token, using the cryptocurrency-purposed technology, Blockchain.
+Which means an extensive network of interlinked computers is able to authenticate and document its transactions, allowing it to become an investible digital asset whose certified ownership is bound to an NFT in its creation and purchase.

 NFT animation Image Still: Jeremy Deller